-Figure 5.4, top panel, is a representation of the 3D collagen fiber orientations with a 1° resolution throughout the entire thickness of the aortic wall (obtained from the z-stack shown in Fig. 5.3); $\Phi = 0^{\circ}$ and 90° denote the circumferential and axial directions of the vessel, respectively.
+Figure 5.4, top panel, is a representation of the 3D collagen fiber orientations with a 1° resolution throughout the entire thickness of the aortic wall (obtained from the z-stack shown in Fig. 3.2); $\Phi = 0^{\circ}$ and 90° denote the circumferential and axial directions of the vessel, respectively.
 The colors denote relative changes in amplitudes ranging from dark blue (0%) to dark red (100%).
 Therefore, orientations of preferred (or principal)

 fiber directions (or fiber families) appear red while blue corresponds to orientations with only few to no fibers present.
 The dashed lines indicate the transition regions between the arterial layers.
 In the adventitia we observed highly aligned fiber orientations (note the relatively large dark blue areas between red regions of preferred orientations) with often two counter-rotating fiber families present, generally oriented between the major vessel axes.
 The adventitia is followed by a marked transition layer (indicated by the striped box on the left), characterized by a change in appearance of the collagen fibers.
-The thick fiber bundles visible in the adventitia could not be observed anymore and the preferred orientations of the fibers became axial ($\sim 90^{\circ}$).
-Subsequently comes the media which displayed a layered structure of alternating preferential fiber orientations (layers of single fiber families with alternating orientations) closer to the circumferential direction, located around $\Phi \sim \pm 20^{\circ}$.
+The thick fiber bundles visible in the adventitia could not be observed anymore and the preferred orientations of the fibers became axial (~ 90°).
+Subsequently comes the media which displayed a layered structure of alternating preferential fiber orientations (layers of single fiber families with alternating orientations) closer to the circumferential direction, located around $\Phi \sim \pm 20^\circ$.
 Next, the intima of this vessel was characterized by an isotropic fiber morphology which at regions closest to the lumen changed into preferred fiber orientations in the axial direction.

-We emphasize that we observed strong biological variabilities in fiber orientations among the intimas of different aortas; while some showed preferential orientations in various directions (depending on the sample it could be, e.g., two fiber families oriented diagonally or one fiber family oriented axially or circumferentially), others displayed mostly isotropic regions.
-A representative example which highlights these changes in morphology throughout the entire thickness of the wall is given in the bottom panel of Fig. 5.4, where the relative amplitudes at the locations $\Phi = +27^{\circ}$ (dashed black curve) and $\Phi = -27^{\circ}$ (gray curve) as a function of depth z are plotted.
-In the adventitia the shapes of both amplitude curves tend to overlap, suggesting that two fiber families lie within the same imaging plane (circumferential/axial plane; x/y) which was confirmed by individual MPM images of the adventitia revealing the presence of two fiber families.
+We emphasize that we observed strong biological variabilities in fiber orientations among the intimas of different aortas; while some showed isotropic as well as anisotropic regions with preferential orientations in various directions (depending on the sample it could be, e.g., two fiber families oriented axially and circumferentially), others displayed only anisotropic or only isotropic morphologies (see Table 5.1).
+A representative example which highlights these changes in morphology throughout the entire thickness of the wall is given in the bottom panel of Fig. 3.3, where the relative amplitudes at the locations $\Phi = +27^{\circ}$ (dashed black curve) and $\Phi = -27^{\circ}$ (gray curve) as a function of depth z are plotted.
+In the adventitia the shapes of both amplitude curves tend to overlap, suggesting that two fiber families lie within the same imaging plane (circumferential/axial plane; x-y) which was confirmed by individual MPM images of the adventitia revealing the presence of two fiber families.
 In the media, on the other hand, the similar behavior of both curves clearly changes into an alternating pattern, characteristic for a layered fiber family structure with alternating orientations (Fig. 5.4, top).